Internal vs. Outsourced IT: 9 Reasons To Outsource Your IT

 An internal IT department is when a company assigns tasks and projects to an in-house department.
 It can consist of one individual or a team of specialists.
 However, internal departments are notorious for being overworked, and the move to remote workplaces and the talent shortage in the technology sector have caused businesses to consider outsourcing their IT needs.

-Outsourced IT is when a company relies on a third-party expert, called a managed service provider (MSP), to handle its business IT needs.
+Outsourced IT performs all the same functions as internal teams, but they are assembled and maintained by a third-party expert, called a managed service provider (MSP), to handle its business IT needs.
 MSPs rely on building a strong relationship with your company to run your IT infrastructure smoothly.
-They’re dedicated to finding fast, reliable solutions to issues and providing high-grade customer service, as they don’t want to lose you as a client.
+They’re dedicated to finding fast, reliable solutions to issues and providing high-grade customer service that keeps you at the forefront of your industry and unleashes your business success through measurable and outstanding IT results.

 outsourced-IT-department-workingMSPs can provide a variety of services, including: